QuitoSometimesMarcos/baby-express/README.md

 ### Exercise 7 ([Help](https://ejs.co/))

-Create a template with two **input:text** fields to enter the first and last name and send it on the `/test-ejs3` route.
+Create a template with two **input:text** fields to enter the first and last name and show it on the `/test-ejs3` route.

-Show it on our page an array to our page `/test-ejs3`:

 ### Exercise 8 ([Help](https://github.com/expressjs/body-parser))